Planning for geo-replication

 • The replicated topics on the destination cluster will have a prefix added to the topic name.
 The prefix is the name of the Event Streams instance on the origin cluster, as defined in the EventStreams custom resource, for example my_origin.<topic-name>.

-• Configuration of geo-replication is done by the UI, the CLI or by directly editing the associated KafkaMirrorMaker2 custom resource.
+• You can configure geo-replication through the UI, the CLI, or by directly editing the associated KafkaMirrorMaker2 custom resource.

 Preparing a destination cluster

-The number of workers depend on the number of topics you want to replicate, and the throughput of the produced messages.
+The number of workers depends on the number of topics you want to replicate, and the throughput of the produced messages.

 For example, you can create a small number of workers at the time of installation.
 You can then increase the number later if you find that your geo-replication performance is not able to keep up with making copies of all the selected topics as required.
 Alternatively, you can start with a high number of workers, and then decrease the number if you find that the workers underperform.